TekiAnusha/eagles/README.md

 Random Forest:
 This classification algorithm are similar to ensemble learning method of classification.
 The regression and other tasks, work by building a group of decision trees at training data level and during the output of the class, which could be the mode of classification or prediction regression for individual trees.
 This classifier accuracy for decision trees practice of overfitting the training data set.

+#Testing dataset
+Testing of the given url through the deployed website will be predicted whether it is legitimate or not by using Naive Bayes trained model.

+#Model Deployment
+Inorer to deploy the model into a web browser flask technology is used.

+#